Introduction

 Step 1 - Tracker Calibration & Instructions

 An optional calibration step is included in the template experiment.
-If the tracker was not previously calibrated, you can initiate a calibration routine by pressing the N key.
-This routine loops upon itself until the average offset measured in the validation is lower than the acceptable offset defined in the Validate Tracker component (named Validate).
-If the tracker is already calibrated, you can instead press Y to see instructions and begin the experiment.
+If you have not previously calibrated the tracker, you can initiate a Calibration routine by pressing the N key.
+This routine loops until the average offset measured during validation is lower than the acceptable offset defined in the Validate Tracker component (named Validate).
+If the tracker is already calibrated, press Y to view instructions and begin the experiment.

 Step 2 - Data Collection

-Once the calibration step is complete, a Constant Stimuli method is used to show three trials with different tasks.
-Participants will examine the Luncheon of the Boating Party painting by Auguste Renoir, completing three different tasks presented in random order.
+Once the calibration step is complete, we use a Constant Stimuli method to show three trials with different tasks.
+Participants will examine the Luncheon of the Boating Party painting by Auguste Renoir and complete three tasks presented in random order.
 The questions asked are:

 In the image, what time of day is it?